Providing Psychological Safety in a BANI World

 2 – The Broken Record

 Another experiment is the “Broken Record”.
-If I identify an issue that needs change, I will address the issue again and again, especially when I feel that I had not been heard in the past.
-This way, through repetition, I will either learn that I was wrong about my assumptions OR if I was right that maybe other people learn in a different way and that I need to give them the time to catch up.
+If I identify an issue that needs change, I will address the issue again and again, especially when I feel that I have not been heard in the past.
+This way, through repetition, I will either learn that I was wrong about my assumptions OR, if I was right, that maybe other people learn differently and that I need to give them the time to catch up.
+It’s also helpful to address the issues you wish to flag at various angles and find friends you trust who will help you spread the message.

 3 – The Daily Agile